-We live in a very materialist world.
+We live in a very materialistic world.
 From commercials and advertising to peer pressure to our human ‘wants,’ it can be very difficult to save money.
 It is never too early to teach our children basic money lessons.
 So, in today’s post, we will be talking about 6 Basic Money Lessons to Teach Young Children.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Anyone who lives on a farm knows that there is always work to be done.
 Feeding and watering livestock, working in the garden, gathering eggs, cleaning out the chicken coop, pulling weeds, etc… This was my childhood.
 During those formative years, I didn’t comprehend the valuable life lessons that I was being taught.
 Now, over 50 years later, I do.
 I was one of the lucky ones.
 I grew up in a home where my parents taught me valuable lessons at a young age.
-I was taught the value of hard work, honesty, respect for my elders, honor God and country, live a frugal lifestyle, do not try to keep up with the ‘Jones’ and many, many more valuable lessons… too numerous to list in this single post.
+I was taught the value of hard work, honesty, respect for my elders, honoring God and country, living a frugal lifestyle, do not try to keep up with the ‘Jones’, and many, many more valuable lessons… too numerous to list in this single post.
 Looking back, I am so thankful and blessed to have had the parents and upbringing that I had.

 In today’s post, we are highlighting several basic and priceless money lessons that my parents taught me.
 In turn, I have tried to instill them in my own children, and now in my grandchildren.